BelyEXT/ai-comic-factory/README.md

 First, I would like to highlight that everything is open-source (see [here](https://huggingface.co/spaces/jbilcke-hf/ai-comic-factory/tree/main), [here](https://huggingface.co/spaces/jbilcke-hf/VideoChain-API/tree/main), [here](https://huggingface.co/spaces/hysts/SD-XL/tree/main), [here](https://github.com/huggingface/text-generation-inference)).

-However the project isn't a monolithic Space that can be duplicated and ran immediately: it requires various components to run for the frontend, backend, LLM, SDXL etc.
+However the project isn't a monolithic Space that can be duplicated and run immediately: it requires various components to run for the frontend, backend, LLM, SDXL etc.

 If you try to duplicate the project, open the `.env` you will see it requires some variables.